 If you have been on a forest trek near a river, chances are you have seen a beautiful kingfisher bird with its vibrant blue and orange plumage dive into the water and come out with a tiny wriggling fish in its beak.
-Darting across the river and standing out from the forest’s greenery, these small to medium-sized birds with large heads and strong, massive bills are considered to bring luck to those who are fortunate enough to be graced by their dazzling presence (in fact considered as one of the most beautiful birds of the world).
+Darting across the river and standing out from the forest’s greenery, these small to medium-sized birds (they measure from 10 cm (Dwarf Kingfisher) to 45 cm (Giant Kingfisher); the heaviest species is set to weigh more than 450 g) with large heads and strong, massive bills are considered to bring luck to those who are fortunate enough to be graced by their dazzling presence (in fact considered as one of the most beautiful birds of the world).
 Widely known for their awesome fish-hunting skills, as well as being an image of love, prosperity, and peace, we take a look at the fascinating kingfisher symbolism.

 Mostly found in Europe, Africa, and Asia, the unique color of the kingfisher is attributed to the gods of ancient Greece, wherein the manifestation of selfless and unconditional love brings new life not just to ourselves, but to those closest to us as well.
 Often associated with royalty, people would time and again draw a connection between these amazing birds and Jupiter which symbolizes wealth and abundance.
 In instances when we attract negativity, kingfishers are trusted to alter our fortune for the better, teaching us how to be responsible and productive yet still find the means to enjoy life.